tvanceparker/drug-test-checker/.github/drug-test-checker.prompt.md

 **Contraints**
-- Needs to be done in react native, expo and possibly python for easy web scrapping
+- Needs to be done in whatever frameworks would be the easiest, prefer to have some kind of online thing like expo so we don't have to build and deploy and install apk on my phone everytime i do something
 - Needs to be stored in app, as a CSV or something similar, whatever you would recommend.
 - Only needs to happen once a day at the specified time.
 - Can be manually ran and looked at